What are dermal fillers?

 - Improve the appearance of recessed scars

-- Dermal fillers can be very helpful in those with early signs of aging, or as a value-added part of facial rejuvenation surgery.
+- Can be very helpful in those with early signs of aging, or as a value-added part of facial rejuvenation surgery.